Umm Salal Ali: Etymology

-In Arabic, "Umm Salal" roughly translates to "mother of rocks".
-The name "Ali" added onto the end refers to Ali bin Jassim Al Thani, a son of Qatar's former ruler, Jassim bin Mohammed Al Thani, who previously owned a number of farms in the area.
+In Arabic, umm salal roughly translates to "mother of rocks".
+The name "Ali" added onto the end refers to Ali bin Jassim Al Thani, a son of Qatar's former ruler, Jassim bin Mohammed Al Thani.
+After the death of his father in 1913, Ali bin Jassim Al Thani lived in nearby Al Sakhama and Al Daayen, before moving to Umm Salal Ali in 1931.
+Previously, he had dug a well here in 1928 while en route to Mecca for the Hajj, and had spent some of his winters here.

 Geography

-Umm Salal Ali is situated in eastern Qatar.
+Umm Salal Ali lies in eastern Qatar.
 Nearby villages include Umm Al Amad, Bu Fasseela and Al Mazrouah.
 The village is located 27 km from the capital Doha, 7 km from Umm Salal Mohammed, 20 km from Al Khor, 51 km from Madinat ash Shamal, and 26 km from Al Wakrah.

-Administration
+Central Municipal Council

 When free elections of the Central Municipal Council first took place in Qatar during 1999, Umm Salal Ali was designated the seat of constituency no. 22.
-It would remain constituency seat in the next three consecutive elections until being transferred to constituency no. 19 and being replaced as constituency seat by Umm Salal Mohammed in the fifth municipal elections in 2015.
+It would remain constituency seat in the next three elections until being transferred to constituency No. 19 and being replaced as constituency seat by Umm Salal Mohammed in the fifth municipal elections in 2015.
 In the inaugural municipal elections in 1999, Mohammed Khalaf Al Kaabi won the elections, receiving 38.7%, or 104 votes.
 Runner-up candidate was Ahmed Ibrahim Al Shaib, receiving 27.9%, or 75 votes.
 Overall, voter turnout that year was 86.5%.
 The 1999 runner-up Ahmed Ibrahim Al Shaib ended up winning in the 2002 elections.
 In the third municipal elections in 2007, Mohammed Khamis Al Ali was elected constituency representative.
 However, Ahmed Ibrahim Al Shaib reclaimed his seat in the 2011 elections.